Adequate fluid consumption and staying hydrated is crucial to athletic success.

-There are certain factors that you should consider while thinking of how much water is required including your sweat rate, the humidity of the environment, your heat rate, how long you have been exercising, and how strenuously you are exercising.
+Also, there are certain factors that you should consider while thinking of how much water is required including your sweat rate, the humidity of the environment, your heart rate, how long you have been exercising, and how strenuously you are exercising.

 According to the American Council on Exercise, the following guidelines were suggested for drinking water before, during, and after training: